bestia-dev/QVS20/DEVELOPMENT.md

 # reads the Makefile.toml and shows the prepared scripts:
 clear; cargo make
 #for example
-clear; cargo make publish_to_web - can have many steps to copy, upload, tag, stop/start server,...
+clear; cargo make publish_to_web - can have many steps to copy, upload, tag, stop/start server
+clear; cargo make doc - have many steps to prepare the md, doc comments and finally generate the documentation ...and more
 ```

 ## git